 Ricardo Gómez-Huelgas

 Dr. Gómez-Huelgas is the Director of the Internal Medicine Department at the Regional University Hospital in Málaga, Spain, and a Professor of Medicine at the University of Málaga.
 Since 2004, he has led the Cardiometabolic Research Group at the Institute for Biomedical Research of Málaga, focusing on advancing research in internal medicine and cardiometabolic diseases.
-Dr. Gómez-Huelgas earned his Certificate of Specialist Training in Internal Medicine from the Jiménez Díaz Foundation in Madrid and obtained his Doctorate in Medicine from the University of Málaga.
-Dr. Gómez-Huelgas is Past President of the Spanish Society of Internal Medicine, a Fellow of the American College of Physicians, and President of the European Federation of Internal Medicine.
+Dr. Gómez-Huelgas earned his certificate of specialist training in internal medicine from the Jiménez Díaz Foundation in Madrid and obtained his doctorate in medicine from the University of Málaga.
+He is an Honorary Fellow of the RCP Edinburgh, Sociedad Argentina de Medicina, Sociedad de Medicina Interna del Uruguay, and Romanian Society of Internal Medicine.
+Dr. Gómez-Huelgas is past President of the Spanish Society of Internal Medicine, a Fellow of the American College of Physicians, and immediate past President of the European Federation of Internal Medicine.

 Virginia L. Hood